obibaadoma/Vet_clinic_database/README.md

 # 📖 [VET_CLINIC_DATABASE] <a name="about-project"></a>

-**VET_CLINIC_DATABASE** is a relational database create to store animals's information, insert some data into it, and query it.
+**VET_CLINIC_DATABASE** is a relational database created to efficiently store, manage, and query animal information.

 ## 🛠 Built With <a name="built-with"></a>